 Why Is Pet Insurance For Older Cats More Difficult?

 Older cats are more likely to develop long term medical conditions resulting in a claim.
 Therefore some insurance providers may not insure cats over a certain age while many will provide cover but at a higher premium, even when they may need more protection.

 You will also face the choice of what type of pet insurance to go for.

 A time limited policy for insurance will offer a certain amount of vet fees cover for a set timeframe (hence time limited), usually 12 months or only cover one condition per year.
 That means a short illness or injury can be treated and claimed for, but not long term.
 However, after that insured timeframe has passed any pre-existing conditions are excluded, meaning any ongoing treatment for the same illness or injury won’t be covered.

 A lifetime policy on the other hand, such as EmeraldPet, will cover treatment for ongoing conditions providing they first occured while you held the policy, outside the first 14 days, and renew each year.
 That means you can insure your pet when they are healthy and have cover if they develop a medical condition.
 Lifetime pet insurance cover is more expensive but you can see how it is more comprehensive.
 We all know cats get the urge to roam, but every year as they age that urge reduces, and an older cat may think home is best.

 There are also accident only cat insurance policies but for an older cat you are probably more concerned about illness than injury and so an accident only policy may not be right for you, even if the quote is competitive in terms of money.

 It is very difficult to predict which insurer will have the best price for older cats and this is likely to change regularly.
 That’s because insurers are always watching the spread of risks they are insuring.
-If one insurer has lots of young cats insured then it can afford to take the risk of insuring more older cats.
+If one insurer has lots of young cats insured then it can afford to take the risk of insuring more older cats and older dogs.